 - Smoking.
 Men and women who smoke have weaker bones.
 Women who smoke after menopause have an even higher chance of fractures.

 Younger women who do not have menstrual periods for a long time also have a higher risk of bone loss and osteoporosis.

-Many long-term (chronic) medical conditions can keep a person confined to a bed or chair.
+Many long-term (chronic) medical conditions can keep people confined to a bed or chair.

-- This keeps the muscles and bones in their hips and spine from being used or bearing any weight.
+- This keeps the muscles and bones in their hips and spines from being used or bearing any weight.

 - Not being able to walk or exercise may lead to bone loss and fractures.